renatomaia/coutil/doc/manual.md

 	- `r` indicate processes have permission to read from the socket.
 	- `w` indicate processes have permission to write to the socket.

-In case of success, this function returns `true`.
+Returns `true` in case of success.

 ### `socket:bind (address)`